 The nursing curriculum consists of two phases: pre-professional and professional.
-The pre-professional phase is open to all students declaring nursing as their major and consists of the courses included in the first three semesters of the program.
-Admission to the professional phase, which begins the second semester of the sophomore year, involves the fulfillment of specific requirements and a separate application reviewed by the nursing faculty.
-Students must apply for admission to the professional phase one semester prior to completion of the required pre-professional and prerequisite courses.
+The pre-professional phase is open to all students declaring nursing as their major and consists of the courses included in the first four semesters of the program.
+Admission to the professional phase, which begins the first semester of the junior year, involves the fulfillment of specific requirements and a separate application reviewed by the nursing faculty.
+Students must apply for admission to the professional phase during the semester in which they are completing their pre-professional and prerequisite courses.
 Enrollment is limited and the admission process is selective and competitive.
+Current Spring Hill College students will receive priority for admission placement.